 Lowball settlements are offers that won’t cover all your expenses after an accident.
 The insurance company is trying to do the bare minimum required by the law.
 They know you are probably suffering after the crash and that any offer might seem better than no offer.

 A Georgia injury lawyer can recognize a lowball offer and steer you away from accepting it.
 Once you accept a settlement, you cannot pursue any more payments.
 Your lawyer can fight for the total compensation you deserve.
-You can learn more about other Georgia motor vehicle laws here.

 The Champion Firm Can Help With Your Settlement